HL7/case-reporting/source/pages/_includes/rr-external-resource-type-extension-intro.md

 active: StructureDefinition-rr-external-resource-type-extension-intro
 ---

-Type/category of one or more external resources.
+This Extension profile represents the type/category of one or more external resources.